Djjus/WFRP4e-Roll20-Custom/README.md

 Mar 28nd 2025 v1.76a

+NOTICE: Unfortunatley roll20 have decided to delist this sheet due to disagreeing with much of the content included they had been approving for years, talent intergation etc. So in short i will no long be publish a comunity sheet for roll20.
+But the sheet will contiune as a private endevor and I will update this repo occasionally.
+Anybody that wishes (GM with Roll20 Pro account) can still use them with the Custom sheet feature on roll20, download the 3 files (Warhammer 4e Character Sheet.html, translation.json, Warhammer 4e Character Sheet.css) and cut & paste the the data inside to the correct tabs in the Custom sheet configuration section on your roll20 game (see https://wiki.roll20.net/Using_Custom_Character_Sheets).
+All sheets at the time of delisting will be running version v1.76.
+Sorry.

 - Fix distracting text showing melee attacks when it should not
 - Fix Impact bonus from x2 size not working after using melee reset button until VsSize was changed again